robcog-iai/UTags/README.md

 UTags
 =====

-Plugin with helper functions for editing data stored in tags in key-value pair form.
+Using the built in Tag functionalities of Actors and Components to store data in a key-value pair form.
+The plugin has various functions to ease the access for such data.

+Example of storing key-value pairs:

 [`TagType;Key1,Value1;Key2,Value2;Key3,Value3;`]